eashi/thankyou/README.md

 The bot is just a simple console application.
 It needs the following parameters to run successfully

-- "--twitchusername",
+- --twitchusername
 - --channelname
-- --accesstoken",
+- --accesstoken
-- --repousername",
+- --repousername
-- --repopassword",
+- --repopassword
-- --gitauthorname",
+- --gitauthorname
-- --gitauthoremail",
+- --gitauthoremail
-- --gitrepositoryurl",
+- --gitrepositoryurl

 ### From Command Line